abutneva/starter-academic/content/home/slider.md

 [[item]]
   title = "Why care?"
   content =  "
-  - Need to learn how to conduct real research
+  - Need to learn how to conduct real research→→
-  - Linear regression is not a panacea
+  - Linear regression is not a panacea→→
-  - Everybody wants good grades
+  - Everybody wants good grades→→
   - Teachers are tired of receiving semi-optimal papers" align = "center"